Holiday Shores, Illinois

 Holiday Shores is an unincorporated community and census-designated place (CDP) in Madison County, Illinois, United States.
 Its population was 2,840 as of the 2020 census.

 Geography

 Holiday Shores is in northern Madison County and consists of housing surrounding Holiday Lake, a reservoir on Joulters Creek.
 The lake outlet is a quarter mile north of Paddock Creek, a south-flowing tributary of Cahokia Creek, which continues southwest to the Mississippi River near Hartford.

 The community is 15 mi east of Alton, 10 mi north of Edwardsville, the Madison county seat, and 30 mi northeast of St. Louis.

+Demographics

+Education

+The community is in the Edwardsville Community Unit School District 7.